deven96/ahnlich/docs/draft.md

     - `DELPRED`: Takes in a store, key and delete all values matching that predicate.
 It should also update indices in a non-blocking way.

         Validation should check if predicate was enabled.
-    - `DROP`: takes in a store and deletes it.
+    - `DROPSTORE`: takes in a store and deletes it.
 Destroys everything pertaining the store

-    - `SERVERINFO`: returns the server information such as port, host, version, etc.
+    - `INFOSERVER`: returns the server information such as port, host, version, etc.

     - `LISTSTORES`: List all the stores on the server.
 It also returns information like store length/size.

-    - `CLIENTS`: Returns a list of clients connected to the server
+    - `LISTCLIENTS`: Returns a list of clients connected to the server

     - `CLOSE`: Closes it's own session on a server